HeightsBytes/robot-24/README.md

 - [Phoenix(CTRE)Lib](https://pro.docs.ctr-electronics.com/en/latest/docs/yearly-changes/yearly-changelog.html)

 ## Coding Guidelines
-### Pull Requests
+### Branches
-While not required, it is highly encouraged that people use pull requests in order to ensure code quality.
+When writing something new at home, it is advised to create a branch in this repo and making a pull request.

 ### Commits on main
 It is highly discouraged to commit directly to main, people should create branches for features they intend to make.
+Exceptions are made for code that was written during meetings and small changes.